t1mtg/Java-Core/README.md

 # Java Core
-## Repository with homeworks from Java educational course by Ylab University
+## Repository with homeworks from Java course by Ylab University